The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: An injective fibrant replacement of simplicial presheaves

 \begin{proof} We view the functor tensor product in the definition of $Q'$ as

-Further, the functor tensor product is a left Quillen bifunctor when endowing the two source categories with any of the pairs of model structures (projective, injective), (Reedy, Reedy), or (injective, projective)~\cite[Thms.~11.5.9, 14.3.1]{Riehl:Cat_HoThy}.
+The functor tensor product is a left Quillen bifunctor when endowing the two source categories with any of the pairs of model structures (projective, injective), (Reedy, Reedy), or (injective, projective)~\cite[Thms.~11.5.9, 14.3.1]{Riehl:Cat_HoThy}.
 Further, the functor $N(\bbDelta_{/(-)})^\opp \colon \bbDelta \longrightarrow \sSet$ is projectively cofibrant~\cite[Prop.~14.8.8]{Hirschhorn:MoCats}.
 (Note that it is then also Reedy cofibrant.)
 Consequently, the functor

-is left Quillen with respect to the injective model structure on $(\scK_\infty^p)^{\bbDelta^\opp}$ (and hence also with respect to the Reedy model structure).
+is left Quillen with respect to the injective model structure on $(\scK^p)^{\bbDelta^\opp}$ (and hence also with respect to the Reedy model structure).
 We can write $Q'$ as the composition

 The model category of simplicial diagrams in the middle carries the injective model structure.
-We have shown in Lemma~\ref{st:B_bullet and cofibs} that the first functor preserves cofibrations, and it follows from our arguments above that also the second functor preserves cofibrations. \end{proof}
+We have shown in Lemma~\ref{st:B_bullet and cofibs} that the first functor preserves cofibrations, and it follows from our arguments above that the second functor preserves cofibrations as well. \end{proof}

-Next, we are going to employ the Bousfield-Kan map to show that $Q'$ can also be seen as a cofibrant replacement functor on $\scK_\infty^p$.
+Next, we are going to employ the Bousfield-Kan map to show that $Q'$ provides a cofibrant replacement functor on $\scK^p$.
 The Bousfield-Kan map is a morphism

 of cosimplicial simplicial sets.
 We will use the following two statements:

 \begin{proposition} \emph{\cite[Prop.~18.7.2]{Hirschhorn:MoCats}} The Bousfield-Kan map is a Reedy weak equivalence between Reedy cofibrant cosimplicial simplicial sets. \end{proposition}